 Testing and analysis of results

-The workflow depends on the team’s chosen methodology.
+The workflow depends on the development team’s chosen methodology.
 As we mentioned above, Agile implies a high degree of adaptability, which applies not only to working with requirements.

 The work of a testing team that uses Agile: